atc-project/atomic-threat-coverage/scripts/KibanaStuff/README.md

 ### Metrics

-> In the vertical bar metric, you can use the `split` parameter with the following available values `x`/`series`/`chart` in order to split X axis, split series or chart.
+> In the vertical bar metric, you can use the `split` parameter with the following available values `x`/`series`/`chart` in order to split X axis, split series or split chart.

 * `count`